AvLab-CV/Face-Recognition/README.md

 2. Face Alignment

-    The main code: a3_3_pose_align_demo.cpp, when compile and run, the command win will stop and wait for type in 2 then "enter".
+    The main code: a3_3_pose_align_demo.cpp, when compile and run, the command win will stop and wait for type in 2 then "enter" it.
 Here 2 means the index of sample image at the folder using_data/MPIE_classification/L15_14_0/06/all/001_01_01_140_06.png.
 The alignment results are saved at using_data/Test_data/

 3. SRC Recognition